bbauska/zombiePolitics/README.md

-# zombiePolitics
-Zombie Politics

-Zombie Politics and Culture
+<h1>Zombie Politics<br>
-in the Age of Casino Capitalism
+and Culture in the Age of Casino Capitalism</h1>

-Zombie Politics
+<h2>Zombie Politics<br>
-and the Culture of Cruelty
+and the Culture of Cruelty</h2>

-Zombie Politics, Democracy
+<h2>Zombie Politics,<br>
-and the Threat of Authoritarianism
+Democracy and the Threat of Authoritarianism</h2>

-Education is the point at which we decide whether we love the world enough to assume responsibility for it and by the same token save it from ruin which, except for renewal, except for the coming of the new and young, would be inevitable.
-And education, too, is where we decide whether we love our children enough not to expel them from our world and leave them to their own devices, nor to strike from their hands their chance of undertaking some­ thing new, something unforeseen by us, but to prepare them in advance for the task of renew­ing a common world.
+<p>Education is the point at which we decide whether we love the world enough to assume
+responsibility for it and by the same token save it from ruin which, except for renewal, except for the coming of the new and young, would be inevitable.
+And education, too, is where we decide whether we love our children enough not to expel them from our world and leave them to their own devices, nor to strike from their hands their chance of undertaking some­ thing new, something unforeseen by us, but to prepare them in advance for the task of renew­ing a common world.</p>

-The Rise OF Zombie Politics
+<h2>The Rise OF Zombie Politics</h2>

-In the world of popular culture, zombies seem to be everywhere, as evidenced by the relentless slew of books, movies, video games, and comics.
-From the haunt­ ing Night qftbe Living Dead to the comic movie Zoméie/and, the figure ofthe zom­ bie has captured and touched something unique in the contemporary imagination.
+<p>In the world of popular culture, zombies seem to be everywhere, as evidenced by
+the relentless slew of books, movies, video games, and comics.
+From the haunt­ ing Night of tbe Living Dead to the comic movie Zombieland, the figure of the zom­bie has captured and touched something unique in the contemporary imagination.</p>

-But the dark and terrifying image of the zombie with missing body parts, oozing body fluids, and an appetite for fresh, living, human brains does more than feed the mass-marketing machines that prey on the spectacle of the violent, grotesque, and ethically comatose.
+<p>But the dark and terrifying image of the zombie with missing body parts, oozing
+body fluids, and an appetite for fresh, living, human brains does more than feed the mass-marketing machines that prey on the spectacle of the violent, grotesque, and ethically comatose.
 There is more at work in this wave of fascination with the